 Step 4: Reinvest your dividends through the company’s DRIP

-You have two options when it comes to collecting your dividends: a direct cash payment or a reinvestment into the company through a dividend reinvestment plan (DRIP).
+You have 2 options when it comes to collecting your dividends: a direct cash payment or a reinvestment into the company through a dividend reinvestment plan (DRIP).

 A DRIP will automatically reinvest your dividend payments into more shares of stock on payday.
 If you’d like to enroll in your stock’s DRIP, contact your broker.
 If not, you can choose to have your dividends deposited into a checking or savings account directly through your brokerage account.